sonofglynn/grading-percentage-calculator/README.md

 A Helpful Tool for Teachers

 ## Description
-As a teacher grading assignments, I wanted to develop an easier way to finding grading percentages than calculating each student's individually.
-This tool is a solution that can show you the grade percentages for any assignment all in one place with just one calculation.
+Calculating percents for grades can be repetitive.
+This tool can show you all (or some) of the possible grade percentages for an assignment based on the number of problems.

 ## Click here to access the tool: [Grading Percentage Calculator](https://sonofglynn.github.io/grading-percentage-calculator/)

 This tool was built using React.